Crave-Trinity/Novamind-Frontend-Gemini/docs/webgl-threejs-testing-strategy.md

-# WebGL / Three.js / R3F Testing Strategy Analysis & Refactoring Plan
+# WebGL / Three.js / R3F Testing Strategy Analysis & Refactoring Plan (Proposed: 2025-04-05)

+*Note: This document outlines the analysis and proposed refactoring plan as of April 5, 2025.
+Implementation status is ongoing.
+The core challenges remain, and this plan serves as the roadmap for addressing R3F testability.*
 ## Current State & Challenges (As of 2025-04-05)

 The current test setup for WebGL, Three.js, and React Three Fiber (R3F) components faces significant challenges, leading to numerous skipped or failing tests.